f3-factory/F3com-data/sql/main.md

 $db->exec('INSERT INTO mytable VALUES(?,?)',array(1=>5,2=>'Jim'))
 ```

-and here's the short syntax for a unique placeholder:
+and here's the short syntax for a single placeholder:

 ```php
 $db->exec('INSERT INTO mytable(name) VALUES(?)','Jim');